 - Group 3: The sentimental lot

-Regardless of age, they prefer the physical touch, nostalgic feeling of receiving a hand-written card.
+Regardless of age, they prefer the physical touch and nostalgic feeling of receiving a hand-written card.
 Sending short messages and eCard will lose its tradition, significance, and impact.
-Part and parcel of the festive excitement are the anticipation of the card arrival and using it as the festive decoration.
+Part and parcel of the festive excitement are the anticipation of the card’s arrival and using it as a festive decoration.
 Therefore, they would prefer a physical card anytime over an eCard.

 Below is the approach one can take based on the group type.
 Besides, the closeness of relationships and the time-sensitivity of the greeting should be considered too.